 In 2017, a judicial panel consolidated most federal PPI lawsuits into a multi-district litigation (MDL).

 MDL is a legal proceeding intended to reduce the burden on federal districts.
 In short, when civil actions in different district courts involve common questions of fact, they may be temporarily consolidated and transferred to a single district court (in this case, the district court of New Jersey) for pretrial proceedings, even though they remain separate cases.

 While the results of these early trials do not bind the results of other PPI claims in the MDL, they will gauge how juries may respond to evidence and testimony brought up repeatedly in these claims.

 A previous PPI-related MDL in California combined 47 bone fracture cases in 2012.
 While this MDL grew to more than 1,000 individual lawsuits, the judge decided in favor of AstraZeneca in 2014.
 Takeda Pharmaceuticals, also included in the MDL, decided to settle with plaintiffs for an unknown sum that same year, and that particular MDL was concluded.

-Just because an MDL exists does not require participation, though.
-Many plaintiffs choose to go through state court instead of federal court, or they have not been ordered to join an MDL by the judicial panel overseeing the combined cases.
-The following companies are currently facing lawsuits:
+Keep in mind that just because an MDL exists doesn’t mean a plaintiff has to participate in the MDL.
+Many plaintiffs choose to go through state court instead of federal court, or have not been ordered to join the MDL.

 The FDA has not issued any recalls, though some of the companies have issued their own (Omeprazole, for instance, has had 11 recalls over the years).
 The FDA has, however, done their own work on PPI labels so that risks are more comprehensive and detailed: